Payroll and Benefits

 All employees have access to their earnings, tax, leave and benefits statements through the My UW System portal.
 Pay schedules, as well as W4 and direct deposit forms, can be found at the links below.
 Additional forms and resources can be found on the Human Resources Insider site (just click on the Blugold Insider button at the top right on this page).

 Worker’s compensationExpand the sections below to find out how to handle worker's compensation situations.
-Please contact Dawn Bohlinger in Human Resources at
+Please contact Patty Johnson in Human Resources at firstname.lastname@example.org or 715-836-4068 for all worker's compensation issues.

 Worker's compensation is a benefit program that pays for medical treatment and wages lost due to work-related injuries or illnesses.
-More detailed information is available for you on the UW System worker's compensation page.
+To file a Worker's compensation claim please login to our HR Blugold Insider at this link

 What do you do if you have a work-related injury or illness?